virtualdisplay-io/client/docs/static-mapping.md

 - Standard configuration (comfort saddle)
 - Essential accessories (bell included)

-## When to upgrade to dynamic mapping
+## When to upgrade to dynamic mapping?

 You've outgrown static mapping when: